 Any entitlement accrued prior to commencement of this agreement in excess of 30 days shall be retained but will not be increased until the balance falls below 30 days.

 16.5 At the employer’s discretion an employee may be granted anticipated sick leave.
-Any leave taken in advance and still remaining outside the entitlement will be paid to the employer.
-Where an employee’s employment is terminated by either party prior to becoming entitled to anticipated sick leave the employer may deduct monies due from the final pay.
+Where sick leave has been taken in advance and an employee’s employment is terminated by either party before the employee becomes entitled to that anticipated sick leave, the sick leave is to be repaid to the employer, or it is agreed the value of the anticipated sick leave can be deducted from final pay owing to the employee.

 Sick leave may be utilised where the employee requires surgery or has an appointment for health services.
 As much notice shall be given by the employee as is practicable.
 The minimum period of sick leave that can be taken is one quarter of a day.